How much does it cost to publish a book realistically?

 Factoring in the price for a solid cover design when determining the cost to self-publish will give your book the fighting chance it deserves in the busy marketplace!

-If you’re writing children’s books, you’ll have to factor in the cost of an designer for your book’s cover, as well as the interior illustrations.
-If you’re specifically writing a children’s picture book, the use of illustration is super important, and your budget will need to be higher for this.
+If you're learning how to write a children's book, you'll have to factor in the cost of a designer for your book's cover, as well as the interior illustrations.
+If you're specifically writing a children's picture book, the use of illustration is super important, and your budget will need to be higher for this.

 An audiobook can be a great addition to your income stream.

 There are basically two ways to create an audiobook:

 Either way you choose will cost you money, but the DIY option is cheaper and once you have the equipment set up, can use it again and again to create audiobooks for cheap.